We start out with very jazzy and mellow opening sung in

 Two of the mysterious people think it’d be awesome to have Yankee on their side, though Red-head isn’t too sure.

-Okita thinks Yankee’s shooting skills are cool and then puts away his sword.
+Okita thinks Yankee’s shooting skills are cool and then puts

 Yankee (who is blonde Lupin with a scar)smirks and puts away his gun.